Write to Life blog

 The primary aim of the "Novel Excerpts" blog category is to showcase my creative writing, specifically from the novels I've written.
 Hopefully, these posts will provide a glimpse into my storytelling style, themes, and narrative skills.
 It's an opportunity to share my artistic expressions and the worlds I've created through my novels.

 Here’s today’s bike ride metrics.
-Temperature at beginning of ride: 44 degrees.
-Cloudy.
+Temperature at beginning of ride: 35 degrees.
+Cold and cloudy.

 Photos from today’s ride: